Are oil and gas companies suffering from digital fatigue? Then it’s time to focus on cultural change

 One use case for this coordinated transformation of technology and culture is in the decarbonisation agenda.
 Oil and gas companies need vast amounts of new technology and a complete approach rethink to build capabilities in areas like wind, solar, geothermal, carbon capture and storage, hydrogen production and biofuels.

 To fulfil their business strategy, oil and gas companies need to foster a culture that appeals to people with digital skills and experience, those who are eager to innovate and create impact.

 As operators proceed down this route – driven by long-term market trends and regulatory requirements – they need a culture that fosters relevant skills and processes.
-In the past five years, oil and gas companies have sought to hire completely new types of roles.
+In the past five years, energy companies have sought to hire completely new types of roles.
 In addition to the traditional contractors and technicians, they’re now building up internal capabilities in fields such as software development, remote asset management, technology innovation, quant research and advanced analytics.

 “To fulfil their business strategy, oil and gas companies need to foster a culture that appeals to people with digital skills and experience, those who are eager to innovate and create impact,” explains Sushentsev.
 “A culture that encourages risk taking and supports people, rather than suppresses it and punishes for failures.
 Having a stream of lighthouse initiatives, promoted internally and externally will be key to recruiting and retaining that talent.”

 By investing in change management alongside technology deployment, companies can not only move beyond digital fatigue – they can also improve their ability to compete in a rapidly changing landscape.